Use the shop button to pay for Memberships & Certifications.

 South Central Awards

-On 05/08/21 Officer P. Stockwell and K9 Duke were called to assist Orange PD with two traffic stops.
-Duke was deployed to conduct a free air sniff around two separate vehicles that were stopped for suspicion of transporting narcotics.
-K9 Duke gave a positive narcotics odor response to the first vehicle which was a U-Haul truck.
-A probable cause search revealed a stolen motorcycle.
-Prior to the U-Haul stopping the driver had thrown out over 1000 grams of methamphetamine.
-One felony arrest was made.
+On February 1st, 2025, Officer P. Stockwell and K9 Rio were called to assist patrol on a traffic stop.
+K9 Rio was deployed to conduct a free air sniff of a suspect vehicle, and he gave a positive narcotic odor response to the driver’s side door.
+A probable cause search of the vehicle revealed 10 grams of crack cocaine and 5 grams of methamphetamine.
+1 felony arrest was made.

 Southeast Awards